 The real value of a security risk assessment is that it gives the organization a way to structure its approach to establishing and enforcing security controls.
 As cybersecurity threats continue to evolve, security teams need to know how to prioritize their activities, and the risk assessment helps guide those decisions.

-Organizations need to perform risk assessments at three significant points in time, including the establishment of a security program, changes to the technology stack and annually.
+Organizations should conduct risk assessments at three critical times: when establishing a security program, when making changes to the technology stack, and on an annual basis.

 Security program establishment

-Before an organization creates a security policy or program, it needs to engage in a risk assessment.
-This assessment acts as the foundation for everything that comes later.
+Before creating a security policy or program, an organization needs to engage in a risk assessment.
+The assessment acts as the foundation for everything that comes later.
 Organizations need to know the risks associated with their IT landscape.
-Without the risk assessment, organizations may fail to put proper controls in place.
+Without the risk assessment, companies may fail to put proper controls in place.

 Changes to the technology stack

-Another time that organizations need to formally review their risk assessment is when they plan to adopt innovative technologies or make significant changes to their IT stack.
+Another time that it’s important to formally review a risk assessment is before adopting innovative technologies or making significant changes to the IT stack.
 Although compliance mandates rarely define “significant changes,” understanding how adding or removing technologies can impact cybersecurity posture matters.

 For example, some events that might trigger the need to review risk include: